KouniakiosKatakthths/Uniwa-Ecommerce/README.md

 *The instructions below is an overview of the required steps.
 For convenience the [`setup.sh`](setup.sh) script has been created for linux or WSL systems.
 Execute like so: `./setup.sh`.
 If needed add execution rights: `chmod +x ./setup.sh`*

+Before you start it is recommented that you take a look at the [`.env.examble`](.env.examble) file since it contains info about the configuration of the application.
 Make sure you have installed [Git](https://git-scm.com/) on your machine.
 For windowds users the use of [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) is recommended.

 ### Installation